 What Actually Works

-For most people most of the time, simpler tools deliver the wins they wanted from tracking, without the costs.
+For many people most of the time, simpler tools deliver the wins they wanted from tracking, without the costs.

 - Use the plate method.
 Half vegetables, a quarter protein, a quarter starch.
 No scales, no apps, fast wins.

 - Anchor on protein per meal.
-30 to 40 grams per meal handles most muscle and satiety needs without counting carbs and fat.
+30 to 40 grams per meal handles much of muscle and satiety needs without counting carbs and fat.

 - Track for short windows.
 If you want data, run a 2-week tracking sprint to learn portion sizes, then stop.
 Use what you learned for the next 6 months.